shengyenlin/-IMA201-Debruitage-Images-Par-ACP-et-Imagerie-medicale/README.md

 * c_s : estimation error of noiseless images
 * sigma : noise level of images when using gaussian noise

+To test the code on 2D image, run "bash lpg_pca_2D.bash";  To test the code on 3D image, run "bash lpg_pca_3D.bash".

 [1] Lei Zhang, Weisheng Dong, David Zhang, and Guangming Shi.
 Two-stage image denoising by principal component analysis with local pixel grouping.
 Pattern Recognition, 43(4):1531-1549, 2010.